w3c/cogai/demos/nlp/commonsense.md

 Plausible reasoning can be used to identify likely outcomes using causal knowledge and informed guesses.
 It can also be applied in reverse to identify the most likely causes for a given situation.
 The kind of reasoning varies, e.g. reasoning about people's motivation vs qualitative reasoning about physical systems.
 Knowledge can be compiled into rules of thumb for easy application (System 1), but need to be related to explanations in terms of deeper knowledge (System 2).

+## Folk psychology and theory of mind

+Folk psychology and naïve psychology are largely interchangeable terms.
+The former refers to common sense psychology, whilst the latter focuses on child development.
+Theory of mind highlights that children's social understanding is based on their understanding other people's minds.

+These theories refer to mental models used by children for themselves and for thinking about other people, including concepts such as:

+* beliefs
+* desires
+* fantasies vs realities
+* intentions
+* deceptions
+* hopes and wishes
+* pretending and imaginary vs factual
+* action as an event initiated by a sentient entity, e.g. a person
+* causal connections between belief, desire, intention and action

+How do children develop and improve their mental models?
+For instance, when you are very young, you might think that everyone who disagrees with you is stupid and uninformed.
+As you mature, you may seek richer explanations, e.g. for someone's values, beliefs and desires, as these will offer better predictions for how that person will behave.
+What kinds of knowledge and reasoning are needed to support this?

+In some cases people's mental states are explicit in their behaviour, e.g. facial expressions signifying being happy, angry, or upset.
+In other cases, it needs to be inferred through abductive reasoning based upon causal models, people's observed behaviour, and relevant contextual knowledge.

+In principle, mental models can be a mix of taxonomic facts, rules and algorithms.
+The taxonomy and rules can be revised when they provide conclusions that run counter to the evidence.
+An agent could have multiple theories and evaluate which ones work better in particular circumstances, as a basis for generating improved theories and discarding bad theories.

+Causal models may be inferred as plausible explanations of observed reality.

 ## Background resources
 <details>
    <summary>Here are a few resources for further reading:</summary>